QMCPACK/qmcpack/docs/methods.rst

    is moved for acceptance or rejection.
 The other method is the all-electron move; namely, all the electrons are moved once for testing acceptance or rejection.

--  ``gpu``: When the executable is compiled with CUDA, the target computing device can be chosen by this switch.
-With a regular CPU-only compilation, this option is not effective.

 -  ``profiling``: Performance profiling tools by default profile complete application executions.
    This is largely unnecessary if the focus is a QMC section instead of any initialization